tibinthomas9/tibinthomas9.github.io/2019-03-28-iOSRefresher.md

 A  `do`  statement creates a new containing scope, which allows errors to be propagated to one or more  `catch`  clauses.

+## Assertions and Preconditions

+_Assertions_  and  _preconditions_  are checks that happen at runtime.
+You use them to make sure an essential condition is satisfied before executing any further code.
+If the Boolean condition in the assertion or precondition evaluates to  `true`, code execution continues as usual.
+If the condition evaluates to  `false`, the current state of the program is invalid; code execution ends, and your app is terminated.

+The difference between assertions and preconditions is in when they’re checked: Assertions are checked only in debug builds, but preconditions are checked in both debug and production builds.